vix-4800/Fusor/README.md

 - **Settings** – form fields for configuring the Git URL and other variables.
 A *Browse* button lets you pick the project directory.

+The application stores your selected project path, Git URL and framework in `~/.fusor_config.json`.
+These values are restored automatically when the application starts.

 ## Running

 Install the dependencies and execute `main.py`: